QTS (Qualified Teacher Status) is what you need to be a qualified teacher. All our routes award QTS.

 Will GITEP help with getting a job?

 You will be given extensive help with job applications and mock interviews.
 Over the last 3 years our employment rate has been virtually 100% and last year 76% were employed in our partnership schools.
-GITEP is run by Gloucestershire Association of Secondary Headteachers and we can, and do, circulate details of trainees seeking employment.
+GITEP is managed by Gloucestershire Association of Secondary Headteachers and we can, and do, circulate details of trainees seeking employment.

 Can I have time off during the course?